faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

 - Task 3: Explore a model in the Completions playground
 - Task 4: Use the Chat playground
 - Task 5: Explore prompts and parameters
-- Task 6: Explore code-generation
+- Task 6: Explore code generation

 ## Task 1: Provision an Azure OpenAI resource